enkemmc/notification_app/README.md

 ## Introduction
-Basically a crude wrapper around the excellent work by the good folks over at Fyne (https://github.com/fyne-io/fyne) This module allows you to receive desktop notifications whenever events occur in your existing codebase by implementing a very simple interface.
+Basically a crude wrapper around the excellent work by the good folks over at Fyne (https://github.com/fyne-io/fyne) This module allows you to receive desktop notifications whenever events occur in your existing codebase by implementing the LinkProvider interface.

 <div align="center">